arschles/goprox/README.md

 This project aims first to solve (1).
 The most important goal is reliability.
 Recently (as of this writing), `code.google.com` went offline for many Go packages. `go get` no longer works on them.

-If you can run a proxy yourself that holds a cache of the source, you can still get the code, even if `go get` is down.
+If you can run a proxy yourself that holds a cache of the source, you can still get the code, even if the target of `go get` (i.e. Github, code.google.com, etc...) is down.
 Finally, many Go dependency tools (like [Glide](https://github.com/Masterminds/glide)) allow you to specify an alternate location for a package, effectively allowing you to alias a canonical package name to your proxy.